craftcms/docs/docs/4.x/assets.md

 | [offset](#offset)                         | Determines how many assets should be skipped in the results.
 | [orderBy](#orderby)                       | Determines the order that the assets should be returned in.
 (If empty, defaults to `dateCreated DESC`.)
 | [preferSites](#prefersites)               | If [unique](#unique) is set, this determines which site should be selected when querying multi-site elements.
-| [provisionalDrafts](#provisionaldrafts)   | Narrows the query results to only provisional drafts.
 | [relatedTo](#relatedto)                   | Narrows the query results to only assets that are related to certain other elements.
-| [savedDraftsOnly](#saveddraftsonly)       | Narrows the query results to only unpublished drafts which have been saved after initial creation.
 | [search](#search)                         | Narrows the query results to only assets that match a search query.
 | [site](#site)                             | Determines which site(s) the assets should be queried in.
 | [siteId](#siteid)                         | Determines which site(s) the assets should be queried in, per the site’s ID.